xingzhou/containercafe/proxy/README.md

 cd proxy
 ./builddocker.sh
 ```
-To publish the image to Docker Hub:
+To publish the image to Docker Hub see the steps [here](https://github.com/containercafe/containercafe/blob/master/docs/building-images.md#containercafeproxy)
-[/TODO need to document steps here]

 #### Run proxy as a container
 [*This will be done by ansible install script*]